Bath & Body

 Texture Changes

-How your loofah feels can reveal a lot about its condition and effectiveness for exfoliation.
+How your loofah feels can reveal a lot about its condition and effectiveness—a fresh loofah for best results is essential for proper exfoliation.

 As loofahs age, the fibrous structure weakens and begins to break down: